Skip to main content

 Why should risk be calculated?

 When prioritizing vulnerabilities, relying on CVSS alone is simply not enough.
 It’s crucial to understand that vulnerabilities are forever subjective - exploiting the same exact vulnerability will have a different impact on different environments and, as such, should be treated differently.
-Having this in mind, organizations ought to prioritize vulnerabilities according to the specific risk they pose to their environment, and the Vulcan platform automatically calculates this risk for you.
+Having this in mind, organizations ought to prioritize vulnerabilities according to the specific risk they pose to their environment, and the Vulcan Cyber ExposureOS platform automatically calculates this risk for you.

-Vulcan risk algorithm
+Vulcan Cyber ExposureOS risk algorithm

 Our risk score is dynamic, personalized, and customizable.
 The platform allows you to create your own risk model by setting weights for the different components of the algorithm by your organization's own risk focus and risk appetite.

-Vulcan's risk algorithm also applies uniformly across different types of vulnerabilities, whether they are infrastructure, AppSec, or container vulnerabilities.
+Vulcan Cyber ExposureOS risk algorithm also applies uniformly across different types of vulnerabilities, whether they are infrastructure, AppSec, or container vulnerabilities.
 They are all rated on a single scale of 0-100.

 • Technical severity – CVSS or other scores as provided by the scanning vendor.